darian-jenik/TeenyQueue/README.md

 ### Pagination

-The endpoints /list and /list_all have optional pagination parameters.
+The endpoints /list has optional pagination parameters.

 e.g.